 Queenstown Lakes District Council - Producer Statements

-A joint effort between ACENZ and IPENZ in regards to the QLDC Producer Statements that have recently been requested as a part of the consenting process.
+A joint effort between ACE New Zealand and IPENZ in regards to the QLDC Producer Statements that have recently been requested as a part of the consenting process.
 These documents are highly similar to the copyrighted Producer Statement documents owned by our organisations and we are advocating on behalf of the industry a cooperative relationship between consultant and council.
-See our submission letters below.

-See the joint ACENZ and IPENZ letter to QLDC here
+See the joint ACE New Zealand and IPENZ letter to QLDC ere

 Buildings (Earthquake Prone Buildings) Amendment Act 2016

 The Ministry of Business, Innovation and Employment is consulting on the regulations and a methodology that set the new approach for identifying and managing earthquake-prone buildings.

 See the MBIE briefing document here

 The Ministry of Business, Innovation and Employment is seeking feedback on the Regulatory Systems Amendment Bill before it is introduced to Parliament.

 Though mostly minor, many of the proposed changes in the Bill involve technical and/or specialist matters.
 Consultation through the release of this exposure draft will help to minimise any risk of unintended consequences from legislative change.

 See the MBIE DRAFT bill here